robbert-vdh/yabridge/README.md

 Rerun `yabridgectl sync` to make sure that the setup has been successful.
-If the environment variable has been set up correctly, you should not be seeing any warnings.
-Make sure to log out and log back in again to ensure that all applications pick up the new changes.
+If the environment variable has been set up correctly, you should not be seeing any warnings. _Make sure to log out and log back in again to ensure that all applications pick up the new changes._

 ### DAW setup

-Finally, open your DAW's VST location configuration and tell it to look for plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`.
-That way it will automatically pick up any of your Windows VST2 plugins.
+Finally, open your DAW's VST location configuration and tell it to look for plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, or whichever directories you've added in yabridgectl.
+That way it will automatically pick up all of your Windows VST2 plugins.

 ### Bitbridge